Bloom Energy Corporation (BE) Shares Down Despite Recent Market Volatility

 BE’s Market Performance

-The stock of Bloom Energy Corporation (BE) has seen a -12.62% decrease in the past week, with a -15.80% drop in the past month, and a -3.09% fall in the past quarter.
-The volatility ratio for the week is 5.20%, and the volatility levels for the past 30 days are at 4.99% for BE.
-The simple moving average for the last 20 days is -11.35% for BE stock, with a simple moving average of -5.35% for the last 200 days.
+BE’s stock has seen a -15.12% decrease for the week, with a -22.36% drop in the past month and a -17.94% fall in the past quarter.
+The volatility ratio for the week is 8.08%, and the volatility levels for the past 30 days are at 5.06% for Bloom Energy Corporation The simple moving average for the last 20 days is -17.63% for BE stock, with a simple moving average of -14.55% for the last 200 days.

 Analysts’ Opinion of BE